by-covid/gtn/docs/submitting-life-monitor/index.md

 Now you can go back to the Pull Request and merge it.
 <img alt="LM config PR merged" src="./images/lm_config_pr_merged.png" width="600" />

+### New and changing checks

+The set of automated checks provided by LifeMonitor is under active development.
+This means that the exact sequence of issue and PR's you see may change over
+time: this is normal.
+Do feel free to [open an issue](https://github.com/crs4/life_monitor/issues) if you notice something that doesn't work as you expect or if you have a suggestion for a new automated check.

 ## Automatic workflow registration to WorkflowHub